 The diagram below shows how material flows would flow in a resource-efficient circular economy:

+Source: Ask Prof. Lindahl.

 To become circular in practice, companies are currently employing different strategies to transform their current linear way of operating as set out in the following table: